 Bored yet?
 Corey here, and I'm taking over this bio.
 At this point, most musicians or bands would be talking about their influences, history, on and on, all about themselves.
 I take a slightly different approach:

-For the traveller, this means helping them feel as though they are at home with friends and family.
+For the lonely, this means helping them feel as though they are at home with friends and family.

-For the local, this means inspiring a sense of nostalgia and pride.
+For the uncertain, this means inspiring a sense of nostalgia and pride.

-For the venue manager, this means surprising and delighting guests.
+For the organized, this means surprising and delighting guests.

 For everyone else, it means finding a way to connect and build a genuine relationship.